When to visit the vet?

 The most important facts at a glance

-Treatment usually requires immediate surgical intervention to return the stomach to its normal position and remove damaged tissue.
-A gastropexy can be performed to prevent future torsions.
+Treatment usually requires immediate surgical intervention to rotate the stomach back to its normal position and remove damaged tissue.
+A gastropexy can be performed to prevent future rotations.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends heavily on the speed of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment; rapid intervention significantly improves the chances of survival.
-Preventive measures include smaller, more frequent meals and avoiding intense activity after feeding.
+It is the first step in the management and treatment of patients. and treatment; rapid intervention significantly improves survival chances.
+Preventive measures include smaller, more frequent meals and avoiding intense activities after feeding.
 Research focuses on genetic predispositions, dietary habits, and stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. as potential risk factors to develop better preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies.
 Innovative imaging techniques and surgical procedures are also being investigated to improve diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment.

 Causes

 Anatomically, large, deep-chested dogs have more space in the abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
-It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. area, which allows the stomach to twist more easily.
-Genetically, certain lines of dogs may be more susceptible to this condition, although specific genetic markers have not yet been identified.
+It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. area, which allows the stomach to rotate more easily.
+Genetically, certain lines of dogs might be more susceptible to this condition, although specific genetic markers have not yet been identified.
 Environmental factors, such as eating large meals followed by intense physical activity, can also increase the risk.
 Feeding from elevated bowls and stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. have also been considered as possible risk factors.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. have also been considered as potential risk factors.

 The exact cause for the development of a volvulus can vary, but it is believed that excessive gas accumulation in the stomach, caused by gas-producing bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. or swallowing air, plays a crucial role.
-This gas accumulation can cause the stomach to expand, increasing the likelihood of a twist.
+This gas accumulation can cause the stomach to expand, increasing the likelihood of a rotation.

 Symptoms